lf-edge/ekuiper/docs/CONTRIBUTING.md

 ## Submitting changes

-The `develop` branch is active development branch, so it's recommended to set `develop` as base branch, and also create PR against `develop` branch.
+The `master` branch is active development branch, so it's recommended to set `master` as base branch, and also create PR against `master` branch.

 When you create a pull request, we will love you forever if you include examples.
 We can always use more test coverage.
 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:

 ```
-$ git commit -m "A brief summary of the commit
+$ git commit -m "type(scope): A brief summary of the commit
 >
 > A paragraph describing what changed and its impact."
 ```

+The commit message should follow the convention of "type(scope): A brief summary of the commit".
+In which type could be "feat", "fix", "doc", "refactor" etc; and scope describe the change scope in one word like "parer", "planner", "sink" etc. If the commit affects all scopes, use "*".

 ### Testing

 The eKuiper project leverages Github actions to run unit test & FVT (functional verification test), so please take a look at the PR status result, and make sure that all of testcases run successfully.

 - Write Golang unit testcases to test your code if necessary.
 - A set of [FVT testcases](../test/README.md) will be triggered with any PR submission, so please make sure that these testcases can be run successfully.

+### Sign-off commit

+The sign-off is to certify the origin of the commit.
+It is required to commit to this project.
+If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

 ## Code conventions

 - Use `go fmt` to format your code before commit code change. eKuiper Github Action CI pipeline reports error if it's not format by `go fmt`.
 - Configuration key in config files uses camel case format.

+## Community Promotion

+Besides coding, other types of contributions are a great way to get involved.
+Welcome to contribute to this project by promoting it to the open source community and the world.

+The promotion contributions include but not limit to:

+- Integrate of eKuiepr to your open source project
+- Organize workshops or meetups about the project
+- Answer questions about the project on issues, slack or maillist
+- Write tutorials for how project can be used
+- Offer to mentor another contributor

+Thank you for taking the time to contribute!